Death of Kevin Gately: Second disturbance; Southampton Row

 Having been moved out of Old North Street, the IMG contingent made their way along Theobalds Road to the junction with Southampton Road.
 They were held at the crossroads as the National Front march had also arrived at the junction.
 A cordon of 120–140 police officers stood between the two groups.
-Twelve mounted police arrived at the spot just before 16:00 and, fearing a clash between the two sides, they were ordered to drive the Liberation march back down Theobalds Road; the demonstrators were given no prior warning or opportunity to remove themselves before the police moved against them.
+Twelve mounted police arrived at the spot just before 16:00; fearing a clash between the two sides, they were ordered to drive the Liberation march back down Theobalds Road; the demonstrators were given no prior warning or opportunity to remove themselves before the police moved against them.
 The retreating demonstrators could not freely make their way back down the road as the police who had driven demonstrators out from Old North Street were blocking the path; blocked in, more violence ensued, with missiles thrown at the police, who used their truncheons freely.
 According to Richard Clutterbuck, in his examination of political violence in Britain, "newspaper reporters were more critical of the way the police behaved here than in the earlier incident in Red Lion Square itself".

 Third disturbance; Boswell Street

 A small group of IMG members, around 70 in total, formed in Boswell Street, just off Theobalds Road.
 They were seen by Chief Superintendent Adams who considered them militant and hostile because their arms were linked and appeared to be carrying stakes or batons.
 He instructed an SPG unit to clear them from the street.
 His opinion was challenged by several other observers, including two nearby journalists and one of the police sergeants in the SPG unit.
 The unit advanced into Boswell Street and there was a clash with the IMG members about halfway down the road.
 Eyewitnesses differ in their accounts as to who was the first of the two groups to offer violence.
 There were some arrests, which, according to Lord Scarman in his review of the events, "involve[ed] a considerable degree of force".

-At around this time of the Boswell Street clash—16:20—the National Front had been led around the south and east sides of Red Lion Square and into Conway Hall.
+At around the time of the Boswell Street clash—16:20—the National Front had been led around the south and east sides of Red Lion Square and into Conway Hall.
 There was no trouble or contact between the main Liberation march—still having their open-air meeting in the square—and the National Front.

 Police arrested 51 people during the disturbances, all from the hard-left contingents.
 Fifty four people reported injuries, 46 of whom were police officers.
 While the number of reported injuries was low, Scarman noted "many more must have suffered unpleasant injuries of greater or lesser severity which were never reported".